Advances and Open Problems in Federated Learning: Preserving the Privacy of User Data

 \paragraph{Secure aggregation}

-The Secure Aggregation protocol from~\cite{bonawitz17secagg} has strong privacy guarantees when aggregating client reports.
-Moreover, the protocol is tailored to the setting of federated learning.
-For example, it is robust to clients dropping out during the execution (a common feature of cross-device FL) and scales to a large number of parties and vector lengths.
+The Secure Aggregation protocols from~\cite{bonawitz17secagg, bell20secagg} have strong privacy guarantees when aggregating client reports.
+Moreover, the protocols are tailored to the setting of federated learning.
+For example, they are robust to clients dropping out during the execution (a common feature of cross-device FL) and scale to a large number of parties (up to billions for~\citet{bell20secagg}) and vector lengths.
 However, this approach has several limitations: (a) it assumes a semi-honest server (only in the private key infrastructure phase), (b) it allows the server to see the per-round aggregates (which may still leak information), (c) it is not efficient for sparse vector aggregation, and (d) it lacks the ability to enforce well-formedness of client inputs.
 It is an open question how to construct an efficient and robust secure aggregation protocol that addresses all of these challenges.